Admissions Frequently Asked Questions

 1. How can I enroll my child in MHMS?

-Applications are available each year on November 1.
-The deadline for applications to be returned is the first week in January.
+Applications are available online each year beginning mid September through mid December.
 Applicants are tested in February after applications are processed.
 K-1 students are given an individual age referenced screener.
 2nd – 12th grade students are given a group administered grade referenced test.
 If the number of students who meet selection criteria (85%) exceeds spaces available, a public drawing is held.

 2. We do not live in Sumner County but are moving there.
 Can my child still test?